 - CNC 101: 6 weeks, 110 hours- emphasis on CNC programming, setup, operation, troubleshooting and maintenance, general machining principles, shop math, problem solving, Lean principles, and shop safety.
 Graduates can be placed immediately into related industry jobs.

-- Industrial Maintenance Academy: 15 weeks, 390 hours- skills that can either introduce or enhance mechanical aptitude that apply to lucrative employment in the industrial maintenance or machine setup and operation fields.
-Skills include instrumentation, electric fundamentals, hydraulics and pneumatics, motors and controls, mechanical systems, programmable logic controls, process control, systems integration, automation, preventative maintenance, safety.
+- Industrial Maintenance Academy: Three sequential classes totaling 16 weeks to complete the IMA certificate, or take any of the classes individually as desired.
+Electrical Foundations, Controls and Automation, Mechanical Principles.
+Skills that can either introduce or enhance mechanical aptitude that apply to lucrative employment in the industrial maintenance or machine setup and operation fields.
+Hands-on skills include instrumentation, electrical fundamentals, hydraulics and pneumatics, motors and controls, mechanical systems, programmable logic controls, process controls, systems integration, automation, preventative maintenance, safety.
 Graduates can be placed immediately into related industry jobs.

 - Continuous Improvement: several different classes that move trainees along in various segments of Lean/Six Sigma principles – 5S, Yellow Belt, Green Belt, Black Belt.